EarthScope/rover/docs/commands.md

     rover list-summary [N_S_L_C_Q]* [begin=...] [end=...]

 `list_summary` returns data available in the local repository (config parameter data-dir) that match given arguments.
-The summary entries are pre-calculated and record the whole time span, from earliest to latest data.
-The `list-summary` command runs more quickly than `list-index` but shows less information.
+The summary entries are pre-calculated and record the whole time span, from the earliest to the latest data. `list-summary` is faster than `list-index` but shows less information.

-Note that console logging is to stderr, while the command results are listed to stdout.
+Please note that console logging is to stderr, while the command results are listed to stdout.

 #### Net_Sta_Loc_Chan

 Query parameters can be named (network, station, location, channel) and unambiguous abbreviations are accepted.
-Alternatively, a N_S_L_C can be supplied (which can be truncated on the right, but must contain at least one underscore).
+Alternatively, a N_S_L_C can be supplied.
+N_S_L_C can be truncated on the right, but must contain at least one underscore.

-The wildcards '*' and '?' can be used.
+Wildcards '*' and '?' can be used.

 #### Time Range

-The 'begin' and 'end' parameters can be given only once.
-They must be of the form YYYY-MM-DDTHH:MM:SS.SSSSSS (may be truncated on the right).
-They define a range of times over which the data must appear (at least partially) to be included:
+The 'begin' and 'end' parameters can be provided only once per request.
+They must be in the form YYYY-MM-DDTHH:MM:SS.SSSSSS, which may be truncated on the right. 'begin' and 'end' define a time range in which data are queried.

 ##### Significant Parameters